alaingilbert/Turntable-API/README.md

 ### getFanOf ( [[userId:string, ]callback:fn )

-Get the list of who the specified user has become a fan of.
+Get the list of who the specified userid has become a fan of, or who you've become a fan of if no userid is specified.

 ### getFans ( [[userId:string, ]callback:fn )

-Returns an array of everyone who is a fan of the specified user.
+Returns an array of everyone who is a fan of the specified userid, or an array of everyone who is a fan of yours if no userid is specified.

 ##### example